Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 The Closed-Ended Fund Approach

 If you prefer the potentially higher returns of private equity or venture capital funds, look for vehicles with maturity timelines of at least eight years, ideally with one- to three-year extension provisions.
-This provides coverage under both the current five-year rule and a potential 10-year scenario, with the extension clauses adding further buffer.
+This provides coverage across the seven- to ten-year citizenship horizon, with the extension clauses adding further buffer.

 Also confirm whether the fund allows participation unit transfers on a secondary market.
 If you need to exit before the fund's maturity (for example, because you have already obtained citizenship), the ability to sell your units to another investor provides an exit mechanism.